brevzin/cpp_proposals/2280_unknown_reference/unknown-ref.md

 [5]{.pnum} An expression `E` is a _core constant expression_ unless the evaluation of `E`, following the rules of the abstract machine ([intro.execution]), would evaluate one of the following:

 - [5.1]{.pnum} [`this`, except in a constexpr function that is being evaluated as part of `E`;]{.rm}
-- [5.1]{.pnum} [an operation which has an operand that is an expression of pointer type that points to an unspecified object, if that operation is one of the following:]{.addu}
+- [5.1]{.pnum} [an operation which has an operand that is an expression of pointer type that points to an unspecified object within the evaluation of `E`, if that operation is one of the following:]{.addu}
     - [5.1.1]{.pnum} [addition or subtraction ([expr.add]),]{.addu}
     - [5.1.2]{.pnum} [comparison ([expr.eq], [expr.rel]),]{.addu}
     - [5.1.3]{.pnum} [increment or decrement ([expr.pre.incr]), or]{.addu}